Finding Your Narrative Point of View

 Conclusion

 It can be helpful to keep track of who your characters are and who's eyes you are seeing through.
-Dabble's character notes feature allows you to keep track of each character and how they see and react to different parts of the story.
+Dabble's character notes feature allows you to keep track of each character and how they react to different parts of the story.

 Point of View is an important component of story structure, and this list will hopefully help you decide which of the options is best for you.
 Most of all, try things out!
 Test each one of these with a cool scene from your new project and see which one you like best.
 I personally like to add some snarky interpretations to my stories with 1st-person.
 Some of my other larger projects work better with 3rd-person limited so I can switch characters more naturally.
 As you practice a bit with each of them, you’ll find what works best for you.
 Get writing!